code-with-amitk/Code-examples/DS_Questions/Algorithms/Backtracking/README.md

 ### Examples
 #### Example-1
 - We are given a set of words represented in the form of a tree.
-Find specific word.
+Find word `AIM`.

 **Brute Force Approach**